beadsland/fixTracks/README.md

 ## CouchDB

 ### Data Import
-  0. Rerun scan script to confirm we haven't introduced new dups
+  1. Rerun scan script to confirm we haven't introduced new dups
-  1. Fix `transferLibrary.py` to correctly mark deletions
   2. More concision in Delta for use by `transferLibrary.py`

 ### Refactor